Colby-PDQ/Uninstall-Packages/README.md

 * Open each package to make sure it does what you want (see the warning above).
 * To update, navigate to the Uninstall-Packages folder and run `git pull`.
 * Delete and re-import any updated packages.
 Make sure to set your schedules back up!

+# How to enable "Nice Mode"

+If you would like these packages to fail their "Stop processes" step when they detect running processes (because you want to be nice to your users):

+* In PDQ Deploy, go to Options --> Variables.
+* Make sure you're on the Custom tab.
+* Create a new Variable named "DontStopProcesses".
+* Put anything in the Value.
+I recommend "yes", but "1337 h4x0r" works too :D